gokul2736/SLOT-SNIPER/README.md

 No more hitting refresh.
 No more rage.
 No more “better luck next time.”

-Just code.
-Speed.
-And a booked slot.
+Just one shot one slot.

 The platform releases all weekly slots — **CIA**, **Module**, and **Viva** — in a bulk drop.
 These get filled in seconds.
 SlotSniper operates at the protocol level: monitoring DOM elements, scanning for any sudden changes, and executing bookings before a human can react.